AnnieCat73/milestone-email/README.md

 ### What I learned

-Please note I am using 2 gifs in the email and they are not supported in Outlook 2007-2019.
+Please note that I am using 2 gifs in the email and they are not supported in Outlook 2007-2019.

 When testing I had some issues with the gifs becoming too big for the mobile layout in Outlook.
 This is because it was displaying the gifs at full size, i.e a width of 100% as I had originally set my images to display in the inline css for the gifs.
 To solve this I had to just leave the size I wanted in the width HTML attribute that Outlook will display and move the inline gif related css into a media query.